Aurenya-19/TechHive/replit.md

 ## Ready for Production ✅

-TechHive is fully implemented and production-ready.
+CodeVerse is fully implemented and production-ready.
 All core features are working:
 - User authentication with Google OAuth
 - Multi-language support (5 languages)
 - Skill arenas with challenges